dvbern/cdi-fixtures/README.md

 1. Create a Configurator

-The configurator needs to implement the interface ch.dvbern.lib.cdifixtures.Configurator<T>.
+The configurator needs to implement the interface ch.dvbern.lib.cdi-fixtures.Configurator<T>.
 In the configure()-method you can define the data needed for this specific configuration.

 2. Use it in Test